grafana/quickpizza/README.md

 Please refer to [agent-local.river](./contrib/agent-local.river) to find the labels applied to the telemetry data.

-**Send k6 results to Prometheus and Visualize with the k6-Prometheus Dashboards**
+**Send k6 results to Prometheus and visualize them with prebuilt dashboards**

 To send k6 results to the Prometheus instance, execute the `k6 run` command with the value of the `output` flag set to `experimental-prometheus-rw` as follows: